 - High levels of sodium — Excessive salt can interfere with calcium absorption.
 Read more about salt and the health of your bones.

-- Insufficient vitamin D — Vitamin D is critical to regulating calcium absorption and the is increasing evidence of vitamin D deficient.
+- Insufficient vitamin D — Vitamin D is critical to regulating calcium absorption.

 - Coffee (and tea) consumption — The caffeine in coffee, tea, as well as most sodas acts as a mild diuretic, so that valuable calcium is excreted before the body can make use of it.
 Consuming these drinks in small quantities is relatively harmless, but excessive use can lead to reduced absorption.